Board of Trustees

 Mr. Carsey and his wife, Jennifer, have three children: Pierce, Logan and Blair.
 The family resides in Oklahoma City.
 The are actively involved in the parish of Saint Francis of Assisi Catholic Church and attend Rosary Catholic School.
 Mr. Carsey was an assistant coach for the Girls Basketball Program at MSM from 2013 – 2015.
 Mr. Carsey and his family have been, and continue to be proud supporters of the Rocket Family.

-James Biscone - Vice President:
+James Biscone - Board Vice-Chairman:

 James Biscone is a 2009 graduate of Mount St. Mary Catholic High School and a 2015 graduate of Oklahoma City University School of Law, cum laude.
 He is currently practicing law his firm, Johnson & Biscone, in Oklahoma City.